 Responsibility for PMRS is vested in the eleven-member Pennsylvania Municipality Retirement Board.
-There are 721 employers with defined benefit plans and 286 with cash balance plans in PMRS, each of which has the authority to establish or amend its respective benefits and employee contribution rates, subject to PMRS Board approval.
+There are over 900 participating employer plans, each of which has the authority to establish or amend its respective benefits and employee contribution rates, subject to PMRS Board approval.
 PMRS has the broad authority of enabling a municipality to design its own retirement benefit structure.
 As an alternative, PMRS has two basic benefit structures: one for municipal employees and one for uniformed employees (police and fire fighters).
 However, municipalities may provide for benefits different from those basic structures.
 Automatic postretirement benefit increases are optional in plan contracts.
 Some member municipalities include the automatic increase; others occasionally grant an ad hoc cost-of-living (COLA) increase.
 The most common method of granting a postretirement benefit increase is through PMRS' excess interest award.
 Member municipalities interested in amending benefits contact the PMRS staff to discuss desired amendments and to obtain a cost study.
 Amendments are drafted by the PMRS staff, reviewed by the Chief Counsel's Office, adopted by the municipality, and submitted to the Board for formal approval.